Anum29/Fashion-MNIST-CNN-Pytorch/README.md

 ## General Information

-The given neural network configuration is:
+The given neural network configuration is shown in the following image:

 <img src="https://github.com/Anum29/Fashion-MNIST-CNN-Pytorch/blob/main/nn class.png">

-Now, we can define the network class
+Now, we can define the network class with `relu` as the default activation function.
 ```
 class Net(nn.Module):
     def __init__(self):